ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/evoting-avalanche-dapp/README.md

   5.6 installed.
 - [Truffle](https://www.trufflesuite.com/truffle), which can be installed
   globally with `npm install -g truffle`
-- [Metamask](https://metamask.io) extension added to the browser.
+- [MetaMask](https://metamask.io) extension added to the browser.

-## Initializing the working directory
+## Initializing the Working Directory

-The client-side of our dApp is made using **ReactJS**.
+The client-side of our dapp is made using **ReactJS**.
 Smart contracts will be made using **Solidity** language and will be deployed on the **Avalanche** network with **Truffle Suite**.
 Therefore, we need to set up our working directory according to ReactJS and Truffle, to make the development process